 Figuring Out How Much We Can Spend vs Save

 While I’m pushing you to travel, I’m also going to push you to save some of that money for later.
 I don’t have the mindset that I need to blow it all because I may not be here sooner than later.
-We have relatively frequent meetings with our financial advisor to see where we are savings-wise, and we make adjustments from there.
-Luckily, I married someone who is much more diligent about saving than I am.
-While I love stacking money, I also love spending it, and that can get a little dangerous.
-Another thing that has greatly helped us is not having credit card debt.
-It’s dangerous and a slippery slope.
-We use
+I recently enlisted one of my friends and clients, who is a

 Don't Be Unsure of Yourself.
-Take Control!
+You've Got This!

 All of this can get daunting, right?
 As the old saying goes, take one bite of the elephant at a time.
 Master one item at a time so you can also prepare for your second half of life.
 If you’re there, that is.
 Even if you aren’t, this can greatly help you so you know what’s coming.
 Preparing for my second half of life has so far been a complete joy.
 I have felt more enthusiastic about living my life than I have thus far.
 There’s no way to be in control of everything, but the things you can control are really great to get a grasp on, and the sooner the better.
 Life is so dang good when you know that you won’t live forever.
 Taking the reigns and making those new choices are all the rage.
 At least in my world.
 I hope in yours, too.
 You’ll be better for it.
 Enjoy your second half to the fullest.
 You only get your second half once.